ubco-cmps/data301_course/project/milestone05.md

 ## Task 3: Present your dashboard

-For this Task, you will record a video showing your Tableau Dashboard.
+For this Task, you will record a video (Explainer video) showing your Tableau Dashboard.

 - Groups of 3 project presentations should be 7-10 minutes long.
 - Groups of 2 project presentations should be 5-7 minutes long.